Privacy Policy

 We may use your information for a number of purposes including the following:

-• To process entries into a prize draw or raffle
+- To process entries into a prize draw or raffle, and to process donations

 Research and profiling

 In addition to this, we may use your data for research and profiling.
 Philanthropy is vital to Maudsley Charity to ensure it can continue to support a step-change in research, service delivery and innovation in order to back better mental health.
-Research and profiling are activities which enable Maudsley Charity to achieve this as they allow us to gain a better understanding of who we should engage with, how we should engage with you, and tailor our communications more effectively and appropriately.
-This also helps us make informed decisions about our fundraising strategy and ensure our internal resources and investments are used as effectively as possible.
+Research and profiling are activities which enable Maudsley Charity to achieve this as they allow us to gain a better understanding of who we should engage with and how, also to tailor our communications more effectively and appropriately.
+This helps us make informed decisions about our fundraising strategy and ensure our internal resources and investments are used as effectively as possible.
 Our objective is to ensure any approaches we make to you are respectful, professional and are based on evidence that you might be interested in our work, providing you with the best experience we can.
 Please read below for more information:

 Research